Have you ever wondered how we see things the way we do?

-3. Binocular Rivalry Phenomenon
+3. Binocular rivalry phenomenon

-The dominance alternates periodically, so rather than seeing a single combination of both visuals at all times, we experience the alternation of the images over time as the two visuals compete for visual dominance.
+The dominance alternates periodically, so rather than seeing a single combination of both visuals at all times, we experience the alternation of the visual imagery over time as the two visuals compete for visual dominance.

 In their experiment, four participants were shown, through red-green filter glasses, an image of a face and a house in an organized set.

-According to their experiment,
+According to their visual memory experiment:

 4. Influence of Typography and Aesthetics on Reading

 In two different studies, participants were divided into separate groups and given 20 minutes to read a typeset issue of a magazine (The New Yorker) on a tablet device.

-During the session, participants were interrupted and asked to estimate the amount of time they thought had passed since experiment began.
+During the session, participants were interrupted and asked to estimate the amount of time they thought had passed since the experiment began.